- Advertisement -

 7. Speak to the legal team

-Speak to the legal team Data Breach
+Speak to the legal team data breach

 Corporate data contains clients’ and others’ personal information.
 In case of a breach, data may leak, and clients may expect your explanation.
-If you fail to give damages assessment, it may result in legal action against the organization.
+If you fail to give a damages assessment, it may result in legal action against the organization.
 Ascertain your company is ready, inform the legal team about the breach, and pass on information about the situation.
 It is mandatory to part relevant information to the legal team to effectively and proactively respond.

 8. Plan, Prepare & Execute